autorope/donkeydocs/docs/parts/actuators.md

 ## Control with an I2C servo driver board.

-This is descibed in the overall setup instructions [here](https://docs.donkeycar.com/guide/build_hardware/)
+This is described in the overall setup instructions [here](https://docs.donkeycar.com/guide/build_hardware/)

 ## Direct control with the RaspberryPi GPIO pins.